Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 If you’re buying a knife for self-defense, don’t skimp.
 You want something reliable that you know you can trust.

-Cost does not always equate to its quality, but it’s a good idea to pick a middle-of-the-road price option.
+Cost does not always equate to quality, but picking a middle-of-the-road price option is a good idea.

 #4 Utility